The Paradox of Power: Why Speed is the Enemy of Precision

 The Mechanics of Cam-Out

 Cam-out occurs when the screwdriver bit slips out of the screw head.
-In precision work, this is a catastrophic failure.
-It often results in "marring" the screw head, making it impossible to remove, or worse, the bit slipping across the PCB and severing a trace.
+In precision work, this can be a catastrophic failure, often resulting in "marring" the screw head or the bit slipping across the PCB and severing a trace.

 - The Initial Jerk: High-RPM motors often have aggressive start-up curves.
 This initial "jerk" can cause the bit to lose its seat before the screw even begins to turn.

-- Inertial Overdrive: Even after power is cut, the rotational inertia of a high-speed motor can continue to turn the bit, over-torquing the screw into the plastic housing or stripping the threads.
+- Inertial Overdrive: Even after power is cut, the rotational inertia of a high-speed motor can continue to turn the bit, risking over-torquing into plastic housings.

 We advocate for tools that deliver consistent torque from 50 RPM down to a near stall.
 This allows for a delicate "feel" that mimics a manual driver but with the repeatable accuracy of an electronic system.